ecmwf/open-ecpds/README.md

 ```bash
 make build
 ```
+>**Warning:** In a production environment, ENV should be avoided in Dockerfiles for sensitive data like MYSQL_ROOT_PASSWORD for the [Database](docker/ecpds/database/Dockerfile) or KEYSTORE_PASSWORD for the [Monitor](docker/ecpds/monitor/Dockerfile) and [Mover](docker/ecpds/mover/Dockerfile).
+Docker secrets or environment variable files should be used instead.

 Once the build process is complete, navigate to the following directory where another [Makefile](run/bin/ecpds/Makefile) is available: